rob-foulkrod/Frontier-Hack-Event/Instructions/Labs/2-define-the-challenge.md

 ### Task 2: Prioritize Against Business Priorities

-Now, review the issues Copilot surfaced.
+Review the problem statements Copilot surfaced in Task 1.
 Then, run them back through Copilot to align with organizational priorities.

 Run the following sample prompt in the same **Copilot Chat window from task 1**.